katcipis/katcipis.github.io/_posts/2015-10-08-where-are-my-python-modules.md

 ---
 layout: post
-title: Where are my python modules
+title: Where are my python modules?
 ---

 When we are developing software, it doesn't matter which language, it is a best practice